forestgrape/coronavirus/1_introduction/suggestions.md

-# Suggestions and Tips
+# Public Suggestions and Tips
-General notes on virus diseases and the transmission of coronaviruses.
-Suggestions how to handle Covid waves and times.
+Notes on Covid as a virus diseases.
+How Covid is transmitted and how to prevent it.
+Suggestions on how to handle Covid waves and times.

 * [Covid-19 and Virus Infections](#covid-19-and-virus-infections)
 * [Sars-CoV-2 Transmission](#sars-cov-2-transmission)